salesmiguelz/100-days-of-code/log.md

 ### Day 60: March 24, 2022

 **Today's Progress**: Yesterday I was pretty busy so I didnt have much time to work on the project.
 Today, I created a Flag and a Bomb component for the Minesweeper game.

+### Day 61: March 25, 2022

+**Today's Progress**: Starting to implement the minesweeper board logic.
+I will be offline for about 3 days since I'm going on a field trip for college.
+See you soon :)